aleksey-ios-dev/HandyText/README.md

 Purpose
 --------------
-HandyText is a helper library that allows to create and manage text styles in clear declarative manner.
+HandyText is a helper library that allows to create and manage text styles in a clear declarative manner.

 Problem solved
 --------------